mkorourke/launtel_changer/README.md

 The script is a dry-run by default, use the -c option to commit the speed change to Luantel.

 Schedule using -p and .env options with your preferred scheduler.

+Use -s option to view Launtel shaper information, using the -c option will set maximum allowed values.
+Additional flags to be added for additional control.

 > [!Note]
 > Script is tested to support accounts with a single service, extra code would be neccessary to support accounts with multiple services.